Universal bounds on optimization of free energy harvesting

-\newstuff{ The particular separation of baseline/control generally depends on domain knowledge about the system and the scientific question.
+\cut{To investigate this question, we separate the dynamics of the system into two kinds of processes, termed \emph{baseline} and \emph{control}.
+Control processes are those that are optimized to increase harvesting, while the baseline processes are held fixed.
+The particular separation of baseline/control generally depends on domain knowledge about the system and the scientific question.
 For example, to study the efficiency of a particular reaction in a metabolic network, that reaction may be treated as control while the other reactions are baseline.
-The baseline/control separation is similar to the distinction in control theory between ``plant'' (a given system with fixed dynamical laws) and ``controller'' (the part that undergoes optimization)~\cite{doyle2013feedback}. } In stochastic thermodynamics, the baseline/control distinction has been used to study autonomous Maxwellian demons~\cite{shiraishi2015role,shiraishi2016measurement}, counterdiabatic driving~\cite{takahashi2020nonadiabatic}, and the cost of maintaining a nonequilibrium steady state~\cite{horowitz2017information,horowitz_minimum_2017}.
+The baseline/control separation is similar to the distinction in control theory between ``plant'' (a given system with fixed dynamical laws) and ``controller'' (the part that undergoes optimization)~\cite{doyle2013feedback}.
+In stochastic thermodynamics, the baseline/control distinction has been used to study autonomous Maxwellian demons~\cite{shiraishi2015role,shiraishi2016measurement}, counterdiabatic driving~\cite{takahashi2020nonadiabatic}, and the cost of maintaining a nonequilibrium steady state~\cite{horowitz2017information,horowitz_minimum_2017}. }

+As mentioned in the Introduction, we suppose that the dynamics of the system can be separated into \emph{baseline} and \emph{control} processes.
 We make one important assumption in our analysis: the control processes are only coupled to the heat bath and internal free energy reservoir, but not directly to the external source of free energy.
-This means that control can only increase harvesting by interacting with the baseline, rather than directly increasing the inflow of free energy from the external source. \newstuff{For example, in a metabolic network, control processes cannot directly increase the import of glucose, but they can affect the rate at which glucose is converted into ATP by optimizing intermediate reactions and mechanisms.} Control processes may be driven by the internal reservoir (e.g., coupled to ATP hydrolysis) or undriven (e.g., enzymes).
+This means that control can only increase harvesting by interacting with the baseline, rather than directly increasing the inflow of free energy from the external source.
+For example, in a metabolic network, control processes cannot directly increase the import of glucose, but they can affect the rate at which glucose is converted into ATP by optimizing intermediate reactions and mechanisms.
+Control processes may be driven by the internal reservoir (e.g., coupled to ATP hydrolysis) or undriven (e.g., enzymes).

 To formalize the baseline/control distinction, we write the rate matrix as $\RBC=\RB+\RC$, where $\RB_{ji}$ and $\RC_{ji}$ represent the transition rate of $i\to j$ due to baseline and control.
 Given distribution $\pp$, the increase of system free energy due to baseline processes is